 Apparently the author of Hebrews didn’t understand the blood sacrificial system the same way Bruxy Cavey does.
 According to this passage, the Old Testament blood sacrificial system was indeed a picture of the heavenly reality, pointing to the cross of Christ.
 The levitical high priest cleansing what are called the “copies of the heavenly things” and “copies of the true things” was symbolic of the final, better, and true sacrifice, the blood of Christ Himself, that would cleanse the heavenly things.
 Jesus Christ Himself is our High Priest who has offered His own perfect blood to purify believers (see also Hebrews 10:1-14).
 However, if Cavey is right, the sacrificial system is not an earthly demonstration of any heavenly reality, it’s simply an accommodation to our human desire to see blood.
 There is no reality behind it at all.
 In fact, there is no reality even in Christ’s shedding of blood!
 It becomes no more than an accommodation, a symbolic gesture to give us assurance.

 It has become obvious to me over these past few months of listening to Bruxy Cavey that he seriously misunderstands and mishandles the Old Testament especially when it comes to it’s consistency with the New Testament and Jesus’ teaching.
-His view of Jesus is so wildly inconsistent with the whole of Scripture that it has now caused him to simply deny that major parts the Old Testament, and even aspects of the New Testament, are actually true to God’s nature.
+His view of Jesus is so wildly inconsistent with the whole of Scripture that it forces him to simply deny that major parts the Old Testament, and even aspects of the New Testament, are actually true to God’s nature.
 His over-riding presupposition is that Jesus just loves everyone and the cross of Christ only displays God’s love.
 Bruxy Cavey cannot make sense of anything in Scripture that even hints that God would use violence in any way.
 Of course, when he is talking about love he is talking about it as defined by Bruxy’s mind, not Scripture.
-This appears to have resulted now In Bruxy’s denial that the blood of Jesus Christ accomplished anything real at all.
+This has resulted in Bruxy’s denial that the blood of Jesus Christ accomplished anything real at all.
 It was purely a symbolic gesture.
 This is a deadly doctrine.